rivy/js.os-paths/readme.md

 const osPaths = require('os-paths')( options );
 ```

-The object returned by the module constructor is an OSPaths Function object, augmented with attached methods.
-When called directly (eg, `const p = xdg()`), it returns a newly constructed OSPaths object.
-Since the OSPaths object contains no instance state, all constructed objects will be functionally identical.
+The object returned by the module constructor is an `OSPaths` function object, augmented with attached methods.
+When called directly (eg, `const p = xdg()`), it returns a newly constructed `OSPaths` object.
+Since the `OSPaths` object contains no instance state, all constructed objects will be functionally identical.

 ### Methods

-All module methods return platform-compatible path strings.
+All module methods return simple, platform-compatible, path strings.

-Note: It only generates the path strings.
-It doesn't create the directories for you.
-You could use [`make-dir`](https://github.com/sindresorhus/make-dir) to create the directories.
+The path strings are *not* guaranteed to already exist on the file system.
+So, the user is responsible for directory construction, if/when needed.
+However, since all of these are *standard* OS directories, they should all exist without the need for user intervention.

+If/when necessary, [`make-dir`](https://www.npmjs.com/package/make-dir) or [`mkdirp`](https://www.npmjs.com/package/mkdirp) can be used to create the directories.

 #### `osPaths.home(): string`